-Willow Road currently has protected bicycle facilities along both sides of the roadway in the study area.
-It is part the Spine Cycling Network per the City of Guelph 2022 Transportation Master Plan.
+Willow Road and Elmira Road currently has existing painted bike lanes along both sides of the roadway in the study area.

 To accommodate these bicycle trips, safe and secure bicycle parking spaces are being considered in the proposed development.
 The provision of bicycle parking will provide cyclists with a safe space to store their bikes and encourage cycling as another mode of transportation to reduce automobile trips.